beanvalidation/beanvalidation.org/news/2012-08-29-methodvalidation-inheritance.md

 wish to implement this contract by placing corresponding constraint annotations on the implementation.

+An open question in this situation is what should the behavior be if the annotation is being constrained afterwards?

 ## Give use your feedback!

 So what do you think, should such a refinement of parameter constraints be allowed or not?
+Possible alternatives:

-Possible alternatives include to allow such a refinement by default or to have some sort of switch controlling the behavior (either standardized or provider-specific).
+- allow such a refinement by default
+- have some sort of switch controlling the behavior (either standardized or provider-specific)

 As there are pro's and con's of either approach, we'd very interested in user feedback on this.

 Let us know what you think by posting a comment directly to this blog, shooting a message to the [mailing list](https://lists.jboss.org/mailman/listinfo/beanvalidation-dev) or participating in this [Doodle vote](www.doodle.com/qp78u6mqzetuas7p).
-Which use cases from your software come do your mind where the possibility to refine parameter constraints may help you?
+Which use cases you have encountered come to mind where the possibility to refine parameter constraints may help you?